MedicHut/A-Level Chemistry Lessons (Full Term, 2026)

 • Webinar

-• Apr 12, 2026 at 9:00 AM BST
+• Apr 12 at 10:00 AM UTC

 We’ll cover acids and bases, including conjugate pairs, strong and weak acids and bases, and mixtures with excess reagents.
 The focus will be on interpreting pH curves, choosing appropriate indicators, and applying these concepts to the most challenging exam questions.